top of page

 Curriculum

-additions or updates): CLEF students need to complete a minimum of 57 credits as taught modules.
+The PPP curriculum comprises of a wide range of courses - some of them are listed below: PPP students need to complete a minimum of 57 credits as taught modules.

 students750x250.06.jpg

-LL.M.
-IN COMPARATIVE LAW, ECONOMICS, AND FINANCE
+COMPARATIVE LAW, ECONOMICS, AND FINANCE

-ACADEMIC YEAR 2023
+ACADEMIC YEAR 2025

 This introductory course is designed for students coming from a broad range of disciplines, to make them able to effectively locate, understand, and apply legal research materials.
 Three are the main components: understanding English legal terminology; writing in a persuasive and effective way; and a special focus on the term-specific IUC courses.